commercetools/commercetools-project-sync/docs/CONTRIBUTING.md

 The docker image has been built and published to your desktop docker.

 Example:
-For testing all resources sync,
+For testing all resources, please run:
 ````bash
 docker run commercetools/commercetools-project-sync:<version> -s all
 ````